1930s-[ongoing].Origination : University of Notre Dame. Department of Information Services.

 Notre Dame: Department of Information Services Records (DIS), University of Notre Dame Archives (UNDA), Notre Dame, IN 46556

 The SUBJECT AND EVENTS FILES and the BIOGRAPHICAL FILES comprise the bulk of the records.
 Each is arranged alphabetically -- by subject and by name, respectively.
 The file for each subject or individual typically contains printed or distributed materials such as press releases, magazine articles and newspaper clippings, brochures and programs, announcements, texts of speeches, copies of publications, etc. The Biographical Files also often contain questionaires requesting personal information that were filled in and returned by the individuals.
-Some files in both series also contain small amounts of correspondence.

 In 1983, Information Services undertook to create a computer data base containing biographical information on all the recipients of university honorary degrees and the Laetare Medal.
 The DATA BASE FILES contain the coding sheets used in entering this information onto the Archives' IBM 5280 computer.
 These sheets are arranged by type of award (degree or medal) and then alphabetically by name.
 The first folder in this series contains summary statistical data derived from the data base as well as a coded printout describing all the recipients.